TallBlondeDude/SkyStone/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 * Pushbot:  This is a Sample OpMode that uses the Pushbot robot structure as a base.
 * Concept:	This is a sample OpMode that illustrates performing a specific function or concept.
-            These may be complex, but their operation should be explained clearly in the comments, or the header should reference an external doc, gused to implement some strategyuide or tutorial.
+            These may be complex, but their operation should be explained clearly in the comments, or the header should reference an external doc, guide or tutorial.
-* Library:  This is a class, or set of classes .
+* Library:  This is a class, or set of classes used to implement some strategy.
             These will typically NOT implement a full OpMode.
 Instead they will be included by an OpMode to provide some stand-alone capability.